prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 ## Option 1: Configure checkpoint sync via network request

+Syncing via network is the method we recommend to nontechnical users.
 Start your Prysm beacon node with the `--checkpoint-sync-url` flag set to a fully synced beacon node's RPC gateway provider endpoint.
 This endpoint is usually exposed via port `3500`.
 Set the `--genesis-beacon-api-url` flag to the same URL if you want to fetch the genesis state along with the `BeaconState` and `SignedBeaconBlock`.

-The following command starts a beacon node with checkpoint sync configured to pull checkpoint state from another local beacon node's RPC endpoint over port `3500`:
+The following command starts a beacon node with checkpoint sync configured to pull checkpoint state from another local beacon node's RPC endpoint using port `3500`:

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},